 AP Sports Writer

-Joel Ward scored his third goal of the season, John Erskine got his first since the 2011 playoffs, and Michal Neuvirth made 22 saves for the Capitals, who had opened with four consecutive losses for the first time since 1993-94.
-The sluggish start _ which included far too many needless penalties and defensive lapses _ led players and new coach Adam Oates to openly question the team's work ethic.
+Joel Ward had a goal and an assist, John Erskine also scored, and Michal Neuvirth made 22 saves for the Capitals, who had opened with four consecutive losses for the first time since the 1993-94 season.
+The sluggish start led players and new coach Adam Oates to openly question the team's work ethic.

 Follow Joseph White on Twitter: http://twitter.com/JGWhiteAP

 (Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)